UnidevOSTeam/NxPg/README.md

 * Create an active and welcoming community

+##What's next?

+* Code cleanup, both removing any identifiable information, as well as ensuring copywrite notices are added.

+* Decide on a mailing list and/or forum for discussion.

+* Draft a list of community standards.

+* Begin to upload code.
 -----

 NxPg was originally created by [Unidev][1], 16690 Swingley Ridge Road, Suite 250,